 Learn how BugSnag Performance uses sampling to gather data within your plan limits.

-A popular app will generate enormous amounts of performance data.
-BugSnag Performance uses dynamic sampling to ensure that your users’ devices send the right amount of data for your plan.
+BugSnag Performance uses dynamic sampling to ensure that your users’ devices send the right amount of data for the number of spans you have allocated to your managed quota.

 Here’s how it works: